-This 1906 brandy eggnog recipe delivers a creamy, silky texture with refined warmth in just 10 minutes of hands-on prep time, no cooking required.
-The eggnog method uses raw pasteurized eggs that stay fresh for weeks in your refrigerator, making it perfect for batch preparation before holiday gatherings.
-After testing this vintage recipe three times with modern ingredients, the results surpass any store-bought eggnog with velvety richness that tastes like December should.
+Forget everything you know about store-bought eggnog.
+This 1906 boozy brandy recipe produces the kind of velvety, refined richness that actually tastes like December should and it takes just 10 minutes of hands-on time.
+No cooking required.
+The method uses raw pasteurized eggs that stay fresh for weeks in your refrigerator, making it ideal for batch preparation before holiday gatherings.

 What Makes This Brandy Eggnog Recipe Special